-NOTE - Short circuit values for d.c. equipment and systems are under consideration.
+NOTE Short circuit values for d.c. equipment and systems are under consideration.

-Compliance is checked by inspection, measurement and, for PROTECTIVE BONDING CONDUCTORS that do not comply with the minimum sizes in table 3B (see 3.2.5) and for protective bonding terminals that do not comply with table 3E (see 3.3.5), by the following test.
+Compliance is checked by inspection, measurement and, for PROTECTIVE BONDING CONDUCTORS that do not meet the minimum conductor sizes in table 3B (see 3.2.5) throughout their length or whose terminals do not all meet the minimum sizes in table 3E (see 3.3.5), by the following test.

-The voltage drop in a protective bonding conductor is measured after it has conducted the test current for a time period specified below.
-The test current can be either a.c. or d.c.
-The measurement is made between the main protective earthing terminal and the point in the equipment that is required by 2.6.1 to be earthed.
-The resistance of the Protective Earthing

-CONDUCTOR is not included in the measurement.
-However, if the PROTECTIVE EARTHING CONDUCTOR is supplied with the equipment, it is permitted to include it in the test circuit but the measurement of the voltage drop is made only from the main protective earthing terminal to the part required to be earthed.
+The voltage drop in a PROTECTIVE BONDING CONDUCTOR is measured after conducting the test current for the time period specified below.
+The test current can be either a.c. or d.c. and the test voltage shall not exceed 12 V. The measurement is made between the main protective earthing terminal and the point in the equipment that is required by 2.6.1 to be earthed.
+The resistance of the PROTECTIVE EARTHING CONDUCTOR is not included in the measurement.
+However, if the PROTECTIVE EARTHING CONDUCTOR is supplied with the equipment, it is permitted to include the conductor in the test circuit but the measurement of the voltage drop is made only from the main protective earthing terminal to the part required to be earthed.